 The AC has recommended to the Board that Messrs.
-Baker Tilly TFW LLP be nominated for reappointment as the auditors of the Company at the forthcoming AGM of the Company to be held on 28 October 2020.
+Baker Tilly TFW LLP be nominated for re-appointment as the auditors of the Company at the forthcoming AGM of the Company to be held on 28 October 2021.
 None of the AC members are former partners or Directors' of the Company's external firm within the last twenty-four (24) months and none of the AC members hold any financial interest in the external audit firm.
 The AC has evaluated the performance of the external auditors, taking into consideration the Audit Quality Indicators Disclosure Framework published by the Accounting and Corporate Regulatory Authority (ACRA).

 The Company has implemented a "Whistle-Blower Policy" ("Policy") which provides for the mechanisms by which employees and other persons may, in confidence, raise concerns about possible improprieties in financial reporting or other matters to the AC Chairman.
 The AC will review the Policy to ensure arrangements are in place for the independent investigation of such matters and for appropriate follow-up action.
-There was no significant matters relating to whistle-blowing raised during the financial year ended 30 June 2020.
+There was no whistle-blowing case reported during the financial year ended 30 June 2021.

-On a quarterly basis, the Management reports to the AC on any Interest Person Transactions.
+On a half yearly basis, the Management reports to the AC on any Interest Person Transactions.